 Diastasis recti is a separation of the rectus abdominis muscle causing stretching of the linea alba, a band of connective tissue in the abdominal midline.
 It is formed by the right and left attachments of the abdominal muscles (the external and internal obliques, the transversus abdominis and the rectus abdominis) and spans vertically from the xiphoid process to the pubic bone.
 A separation can occur along the linea alba’s entire length, just above, or just below the umbilicus.
 When it occurs, a bulge may be seen in the midline and the abdominal content can sometimes be palpated through the gap.
 Commonly, diastasis recti is considered when the separation between the muscles is over 2.5cm.
 This distance is usually measured using finger width (number of fingers necessary to fill the space), but ultrasound or a measuring tape may also be used.

 The transversus abdominis is the deepest abdominal muscle.
-It plays an important role in lumbopelvic function and works by generating tension in the abdominal fascia to stabilize the lumbar spine and the pelvis.
-With diastasis recti, the muscles’ midline attachment is stretched and the support mechanism is disrupted leading to problems such as weaker abdominal muscles, low back and/or pelvic pain or difficulty moving normally.
-Other issues such as constipation and urine leakages can occur or be aggravated by diastasis recti, as the abdominals become less effective at managing intraabdominal pressures
+It plays an important role in lumbopelvic function by allowing the generation of tension in the abdominal fascia to stabilize the lumbar spine and pelvis.
+With diastasis rectus abdominis, the insertion of the muscles at the midline is stretched and the support mechanism is disrupted, causing problems such as weaker abdominal muscles, lower back or pelvic pain, or difficulty moving normally.
+Other problems such as constipation and urinary leaks can occur or be aggravated by diastasis recti, as the abdominals become less effective at managing intraabdominal pressures.

 WHAT CAUSES IT?